Arsenic-ATG/JATE/README.md

 - navigate to the repository

-- run a `make` command on your terminal to compile source ( if you don't have cmake then you can also manually compile the source code (src/editor.c) with a standard C compiler )
+- run a `make` command on your terminal to compile source ( if you don't have gnu-make then you can also manually compile the source code (src/editor.c) with a standard C compiler )

 - run exectuatable with the name `editor`